Skip to content

 Materials, Finishes, and Certifications

 From oak and metal to velvet upholstery, platform beds in modern and traditional spaces adapt to your style.
-When shopping, look for reputable safety certifications for foams and finishes to reduce indoor emissions.
+Look for AI-adjusted firmness and motion-sensor lighting for added functionality.
+Ensure safety with certifications for foams and finishes.

 Learn how to spot trustworthy labels with this overview of bedding and foam certifications and a brand perspective from Happsy-style mattress certification guides.